Marriage (Same Sex Couples) (Northern Ireland) Bill [HL]

 Overview

-This bill legalizes same-sex marriage in Northern Ireland, bringing it in line with the rest of the UK.
-It also addresses related issues such as the conversion of civil partnerships to marriages, pensions and social security entitlements for same-sex couples, and legal recognition of same-sex marriages performed elsewhere.
+This bill legalizes same-sex marriage in Northern Ireland, aligning its laws with the rest of the UK.
+It also addresses related issues such as the conversion of civil partnerships to marriages, pension and social security rights for same-sex couples, and provisions for gender change by married individuals and civil partners.
+The bill includes safeguards for religious celebrants who object to performing same-sex marriages.

 Description

-- Legalizing Same-Sex Marriage: Makes same-sex marriage legal in Northern Ireland.
-Clergy are not compelled to conduct same-sex marriages.
+- Legalizing Same-Sex Marriage: Makes same-sex marriage lawful in Northern Ireland, amending relevant existing legislation to reflect this change.

-- Extra-Territorial Recognition: Ensures the recognition of same-sex marriages performed in other parts of the UK (England, Wales, Scotland) and the Republic of Ireland, and those performed under UK consular or armed forces laws.
+- Extra-Territorial Matters: Ensures that same-sex marriages legally performed elsewhere (England, Wales, Scotland, Republic of Ireland, or under UK consular or armed forces regulations) are recognized in Northern Ireland.

-- Civil Partnership Conversion: Allows same-sex couples in civil partnerships to convert them to marriages through a defined process.
+- Civil Partnership Conversion: Allows couples in Northern Ireland civil partnerships to convert them to marriages under a defined process.

-- Civil Partnership Review: Mandates a review of the Civil Partnership Act 2004 in Northern Ireland.
+- Civil Partnership Review: Mandates a review of the Civil Partnership Act 2004's operation and future in Northern Ireland.

 Government Spending